 – requirement for earth station to be subject to the monitoring and control of a Network Control and Monitoring Center (NCMC) or equivalent facility;

-– technical rules to protect other allocated services, including terrestrial services.
+– regulatory and technical rules to protect other allocated services, including terrestrial services.

 Resolution 172 (WRC-19) calls for studies to ensure that RR AP30B allotments and assignments as well as other allocated services are protected.
-Section 2 below provides expected characteristics of aero and maritime earth stations that would operate in the 12.75-13.25 GHz (Earth-to-space) band.
-Sections 3 and 4 provide characteristics of fixed service and mobile service stations in the band, respectively and Section 5 provides aeronautical radionavigation system characteristics in adjacent bands.
-The characteristics in Sections 3, 4 and 5 were provided by the expert ITU-R Working Party [it is noted that further input from these working parties are expected].
-Section 6 addresses compatibility and protection of FSS, including the AP30B allotments and assignments.
+Section 2 below provides Information on the services allocated in the frequency band 12.75 – 13.25 and adjacent bands studied under WRC-23 agenda item 1.15 while Section 3 provide overview about The operation of earth stations on board aircraft and vessels communicating with FSS networks has been addressed in unplanned FSS Ku and Ka frequency bands.
+Section 4 contain expected characteristics of aero and maritime earth stations that would operate in the 12.75-13.25 GHz (Earth-to-space) band.
+Sections 5 and 6 provide characteristics of fixed service and mobile service stations in the band, respectively and Section 7provides aeronautical radionavigation system characteristics in adjacent bands.
+The characteristics in Sections 5, 6 and 7 were provided by the expert ITU-R Working Party [it is noted that further input from these working parties are expected].
+Section 8 addresses compatibility and protection of FSS, including the AP30B allotments and assignments.

 2 Information on the services allocated in the frequency bands studied under WRC-23 agenda item 1.15 and related footnotes

-In accordance with Resolution 172 (WRC-19), earth stations on aircraft and vessels need to protect the existing services to which the 12.75-13.25 GHz band are allocated.
+In accordance with Resolution 172 (WRC-19), earth stations on board aircraft and vessels need to ensure protection of the existing services to which the 12.75-13.25 GHz band are allocated as well as services in bands adjacent to those, to ensure protection of, and not impose undue constraints on, those services and their future development.

 The table below provides information with regard to the services allocated in the 12.75-13.25 GHz frequency band.